Maximality of Galois actions for abelian and hyperkahler varieties: Group theoretic preliminaries

-\begin{proof} Let $F$ be the finite extension of $\Q_\ell$ in condition (ii).
-Tensoring by $O_F$ over $\Z_\ell$, we see by Lemma \ref{ext} that condition (i) is equivalent to condition (i) of Proposition~\ref{reduce-eq}.
-Regarding $\Gamma$ as a subgroup of $\Aut_F(V\otimes F)$, by absolute irreducibility, conditions (iii-a) and (iii-b) of Proposition~\ref{reduce-eq} correspond to conditions (ii-a) and (ii-b) respectively.
+\begin{proof} Let $F$ be the finite extension of $\Q_\ell$ in assertion (ii).
+Tensoring by $O_F$ over $\Z_\ell$, we see by Lemma \ref{ext} that assertion (i) is equivalent to assertion (i) of Proposition~\ref{reduce-eq}.
+Regarding $\Gamma$ as a subgroup of $\Aut_F(V\otimes F)$, by absolute irreducibility, assertions (iii-a) and (iii-b) of Proposition~\ref{reduce-eq} correspond to assertions (ii-a) and (ii-b) respectively. \end{proof}